-Contrary to the results of the interviews and correlations, not all of the drivers had a positive and significant impact on startup performance.
-Of the seven drivers of study startup performance we tested, two were substantial and significant (operational timelines and project manager performance), two were significant but less substantive (personnel aligned with proposal and adhering to timelines for recruiting investigators), two were significant and negative (ability to identify qualified investigators and investigator meetings), and one was insignificant (CRA performance).
+Contrary to the results of the interviews and correlations, the predictive model did not show that all of the drivers have positive and significant impact on startup performance.
+Of the seven key drivers of study startup performance, two were substantial and significant (operational timelines and project manager performance), two were significant and positive (personnel aligned with proposal and adhering to timelines for recruiting investigators), two were significant and negative (ability to identify qualified investigators), and one was insignificant (CRA performance).
 These drivers are illustrated in Figure 2.

-The explanation for the differences in the results of the correlations and statistical model is that they are different analytical techniques.
+The explanation for the differing results is that they are different analytical techniques.
 The correlations only consider the individual drivers in isolation.
 That is, they only consider the isolated effect of that variable on performance without considering the presence of the other variables.
-The statistical model estimates the relationship between each of the predictors and study startup performance at the average levels of all the other variables.
+The predictive model estimates the relationship between each of the predictors and study startup performance at the average levels of all the other variables.
 Adhering to operational timelines, for example, has an estimated coefficient of .45.
-This means that a 1-unit (10%) increase in meeting operational timelines yields a 4½% increase in study startup at the average of project manager performance, recruiting investigators, etc. As a result, this statistical model better describes the environment in which managers must make decisions about clinical trials.
+This means that a 1-unit (10%) increase in meeting operational timelines yields a 4% increase in study startup at the average of project manager performance, recruiting investigators, etc. As a result, this predictive model better describes the environment in which managers must make decisions about clinical trials.

 The negative effects from investigator meetings (coeff= -.16, sig= 2.13, p= .04) is perhaps more obvious.
 For clinically active investigators, the meeting is likely to be perceived as intrusive and comes with additional administrative burdens.
 Negative perceptions increase as more time and effort is devoted to these investigator meetings.
-Finally, CRA Performance had insignificant effects on startup performance.
+Finally, CRA Performance (coeff= -.04, sig= .53, p= .59) had insignificant effects on startup performance.

 We are not arguing that clinical study teams should not try to identify qualified investigators or hold investigator meetings.
-You have to do these activities and the experience of our manager interviews and the positive correlations confirm that these are good things.
-When it comes to improving startup performance, however, the four positive variables listed above will change startup performance.
+You have to do these activities and the experience of our manager interview and the positive correlations confirm that these are good things.
+When it comes to improving startup performance, however the four variables will change startup performance.
 This finding is important because executives in the real world must make decisions at the margin.
 In a world with limited time and resources available to monitor clinical trials, they must decide which variables they should track in order to know how their clinical study team is performing or how a vendor is performing on a contract.

 Is there really a need for additional metrics, like those described in this study, when we already have dozens of operational metrics commonly already in use?
 We believe that the metrics we describe in this paper are a necessary complement to operational metrics, which often lack validity.
 Imagine that a clinical study manager finds that it took 42 days to recruit investigators.
 Does that mean that the clinical study team is performing well or performing poorly?
 The answer is that ‘it depends’ – on the particular type of study or the panel of available investigators, the presence of other large trials in that area, etc. In isolation, it is hard to know what a number like ‘42’ means.
 Even if you have benchmarks, they will only tell you about average performance in similar trials and not whether those were high performing trials.
 In summary, it is critical to have performance metrics like those described in this study in order to understand the meaning of operational metrics.